magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.md

 ### void Call< A > {#void-call-a-}

-A template method that queues an action with a single payload.
+A template method that queues an action with a single payload

 ```csharp
 public static void Call< A >(